bezurn004/Obsi-Forge-Apedia/GameplayRules/CampaignCreation/StartAdventure/CFG_First Vow.md

 ---
-Name: "Swearing the First Vow"
+## Source
+SourceMaterial: "Ironsworn: Starforged"
+SourceAuthor: "Shawn Tompkin"
+SourceLink:

+## Page
+aliases:
-Alias: "Swearing the First Vow"
+  - "Swearing the First Vow (campaign)"
 PageType: Campaign
-PageCategory: Adventure
+PageCategory: "Begin Your Adventure"
+PageOrder: 3
 ---
-# [[_Starting Adventure Summary|Starting Adventure]]: Swearing the First Vow
+# [[_CFG_Starting Adventure Summary|Starting Adventure]]: Swearing the First Vow
 ## Set the Scene
 Based on the nature of your inciting incident, where will you begin your story?
 Are you in the depths of space, about to encounter some new mystery or danger?
 Are you at the settlement you detailed in the previous exercise, ready to take on an urgent sworn mission?

-Whatever the location, you have two options for starting play: You can begin with a prologue, or in medias res.
+Whatever the location, you have two options for starting play: You can begin with a ==prologue==, or ==in medias res==.

 ### Starting with a Prologue
 Jumping in with a prologue can help flesh out who you are and how you interact with your world.
 For example, imagine arriving at a settlement.
 Envision your starship settling onto a docking pad.
 See your character as they emerge.
 Why are you there?
 Where do you go?
 How do you interact with the inhabitants?
 Think of this as the sequence in a television show or movie before the credits roll.
-If you have a question about the location or the people there, Ask the Oracle.
+If you have a question about the location or the people there, [[MV_Ask the Oracle|Ask the Oracle (move)]].

 > [!tip] **Group Play**
 > If you are playing with allies the prologue is an opportunity to roleplay your relationships and introduce your personality and backgrounds.
 Play out a scene or two of your mundane day-to-day interactions.
 This is the calm before the storm.